It is not often that an investor needs to change the

 Maintenance Cost

-The following are the four typical types of flooring for rental properties.
+rental properties.
 Here we explain the pros and cons of each option.

 1. Carpet